ThomasMertes/seed7/src/read_me.txt

                      while the unix C compliers including MinGW and cygwin write the error messages to the error output (use "2>").

+  LINKER_OPT_DEBUG_INFO: Contains the linker option to add source
+                         level debugging information to the
+                         executable file.
+Many compiler/linker
+                         combinations don't need this option
+                         to do source level debugging.

   LINKER_FLAGS: Contains options for the stand-alone linker to link
                 a compiled Seed7 program.